asseco-voice/laravel-containers/README.md

 ``Containable`` trait exposes `containers` relationship, so it doesn't have to be explicitly set on a model.

 This package also exposes ``/api/containers`` endpoints for standard Laravel CRUD actions.

-Also, an ``/api/containers/search`` endpoint is exposed, which can be used like [this](https://github.com/asseco-voice/laravel-json-query-builder).
+## Customizations

+Publish the configuration with:

+    php artisan vendor:publish --provider="Voice\Containers\ContainerServiceProvider"

+You can extend the original ``Container`` class if needed.
+Insert it instead of current `Container` class under ``model`` key in the configuration.